-Action # Action Item Status
+Action # Action Item Status Verify that all licensed funeral homes (Class 1) 16.1 possess a current hazardous waste generator number.
+Target completion - Dec.
+31, 2021 16.2 Verify that all licensed funeral homes (Class 1) with a hazardous waste generator number, but without any declared hazardous waste Completed

-16.1 Verify that all licensed funeral homes (Class 1) possess a current hazardous waste generator number.
-Completed Target completion - Dec.
-31, 2021 16.2 Verify that all licensed funeral homes (Class 1) with a hazardous waste generator number, but without any declared hazardous waste generation, dispose of hazardous waste properly.
-In Progress (on schedule) Target completion - Mar.
+Target completion - Mar.
 31, 2023

-- Consultation with MECP took place - Provided licensees with a how-to guide on Hazardous Waste Information Network (HWIN) usage, sent March 3, 2021 - Surveys sent to the licensed funeral homes to obtain their hazardous waste generator number - Inspection checklist updated for inspectors to verify possession of HWIN generator number - Proper disposal of waste, indicated by hazardous waste generator numbers was verified for currently licensed funeral homes - Amendment made to the Transfer Service and Funeral Establishments Annual Licensing Renewal Form, to request HWIN waste generator numbers so that registration can be verified - MECP has completed a portion of the inspections, the rest of which are slated to be completed by March 2023.
+- Consultation with MECP took place - Provided licensees with a how-to guide on Hazardous Waste Information Network (HWIN) usage, sent March 3, 2021 - Surveys sent to the licensed funeral homes to obtain their hazardous waste generator number - Inspection checklist updated for inspectors to verify possession of HWIN generator number - BAO notifies MECP if no hazardous waste manifests are found when inspected. - Proper disposal of waste, indicated by hazardous waste generator numbers was verified for currently licensed funeral homes - Amendment made to the Transfer Service and Funeral Establishments Annual Licensing Renewal Form, to request HWIN waste generator numbers so that registration can be verified